SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/azuredevops-integration.md

 Integration with Azure DevOps server requires at least Azure DevOps Server 2019, TFS 2018, or TFS 2017 Update 2+.

 ## Importing your Azure DevOps repositories into SonarQube
-Setting up the import of Azure DevOps Server repositories into SonarQube allows you to easily create SonarQube projects from your Azure DevOps Server repositories.
+Setting up the import of Azure DevOps repositories into SonarQube allows you to easily create SonarQube projects from your Azure DevOps repositories.
 If you're using [Developer Edition](https://redirect.sonarsource.com/editions/developer.html) or above, this is also the first step in adding pull request decoration.

 To set up the import of Azure DevOps repositories:

 1. Set your global settings
-1. Add a personal access token for importing repositories
+2. Add a personal access token for importing repositories

 ### Setting your global settings
 To import your Azure DevOps repositories into SonarQube, you need to first set your global SonarQube settings.
 Navigate to **Administration > Configuration > General Settings > ALM Integrations**, select the **Azure DevOps** tab, and click the **Create configuration** button.
 Specify the following settings:

 - **Configuration Name** (Enterprise and Data Center Edition only) – The name used to identify your Azure DevOps configuration at the project level.
 Use something succinct and easily recognizable.
-- **Azure DevOps server collection URL** – Your full Azure DevOps Server collection URL.
+- **Azure DevOps collection/organization URL** – If you are using Azure DevOps Server, provide your full Azure DevOps collection URL.
 For example, `https://ado.your-company.com/DefaultCollection`.
+If you are using Azure DevOps Services, provide your full Azure DevOps organization URL.
+For example, `https://dev.azure.com/your_organization`.
-- **Personal Access Token** – An Azure DevOps Server user account is used to decorate Pull Requests.
-We recommend using a dedicated Azure DevOps Server account with Administrator permissions.
+- **Personal Access Token** – An Azure DevOps user account is used to decorate Pull Requests.
+We recommend using a dedicated Azure DevOps account with Administrator permissions.
 You need a [personal access token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=tfs-2017&tabs=preview-page) from this account with the scope authorized for **Code > Read & Write** for the repositories that will be analyzed.
 This personal access token is used for pull request decoration, and you'll be asked for another personal access token for importing projects in the following section.

 ### Adding a personal access token for importing repositories
-After setting your global settings, you can add a project from Azure DevOps Server by clicking the **Add project** button in the upper-right corner of the **Projects** homepage and selecting  **Azure DevOps**.
+After setting your global settings, you can add a project from Azure DevOps by clicking the **Add project** button in the upper-right corner of the **Projects** homepage and selecting  **Azure DevOps**.

-Then, you'll be asked to provide a personal access token with `Code (Read & Write)` scope so SonarQube can access and list your Azure DevOps Server projects.
-This token will be stored in SonarQube and can be revoked at anytime in Azure DevOps Server.
+Then, you'll be asked to provide a personal access token with `Code (Read & Write)` scope so SonarQube can access and list your Azure DevOps projects.
+This token will be stored in SonarQube and can be revoked at anytime in Azure DevOps.

-After saving your personal access token, you'll see a list of your Azure DevOps Server projects that you can **set up** to add them to SonarQube.
+After saving your personal access token, you'll see a list of your Azure DevOps projects that you can **set up** to add them to SonarQube.
 Setting up your projects this way also sets your project settings for pull request decoration.

 For information on analyzing your projects with Azure Pipelines, see the following section.